Sunday School will continue to meet remotely for the time being.

 Indoor Service at Beth Tefilah, Shabbat 9:30 AM

-Beth Tefilah now holds indoor services for Kabbalat Shabbat on Friday Evenings at 7:30 PM and on Shabbat mornings at 9:30 AM with appropriate distancing protocols.
+Beth Tefilah now holds indoor services (Kabbalat Shabbat on Friday Evenings at 7:30 PM - temporarily cancelled) on Shabbat mornings at 9:30 AM with appropriate distancing protocols.

 You may read about these protocols at the bottom of the Weekly Bulletin.

-The Board meeting was held by Zoom on August 25th at 7:15 pm.
-If you want a copy of the minutes of the recent AGM and previous Board meetings, please send an e-mail to email@example.com
+If you would like a copy of the minutes of the recent AGM and previous Board meetings, please send an e-mail to email@example.com

 Kayla Molnar and Pattu Cufio for taking care of the shul garden this year

 Sunday School has resumed using remote learning.

 Indoor Services at Beth Tefilah, Kabbalat Shabbat and Shabbat morning.